Trebor-Huang/combinator-nbe/README.md

 - `nbe.agda` uses normalization by evaluation.
 Apart from being slightly faster (I cannot measure accurately, but it seems to be around 2x faster), it also convinces Agda that the process terminates.

+There's also a folder with the complete beta-eta normalization for simply typed lambda calculus.
+However since my filesystem is case insensitive, you may need to adjust some of the filenames.